CNWNMURRAY/PLI-COMP490/README.md

 * set up database in settings file
 * first install database in this case mysql with: pip install mysqlclient *create models
-*then run python manage.py makemigrations
+* create a database called pli if you don't have one in your phpmyadmin *then run python manage.py makemigrations
 * then migrate with python manage.py migrate
 * create user with python manage.py createsuperuser --username=Name --email=email